 How can I be sure it's Free Range?

-All of our farms are independently audited to ECA Standards to ensure compliance with the Model Code of Practice for the Welfare of Animals - Domestic Poultry 4th Edition.
+All of our farms are independently audited to ESA Standards to ensure compliance with the Model Code of Practice for the Welfare of Animals - Domestic Poultry 4th Edition.
 We also regularly visit our farms to ensure they too comply with the Model Code of Practice for the Welfare of Animals, and our own Sunny Queen Farms free range standard.

 Are your Free Range eggs certified?

-Our farms are independently audited to ECA Standard to ensure compliance with the Model Code of Practice for the Welfare of Animals - Domestic Poultry 4th Edition and to our Free Range standard of 1500 hens per hectare.
+Our farms are independently audited to ESA Standard to ensure compliance with the Model Code of Practice for the Welfare of Animals - Domestic Poultry 4th Edition and to our Free Range standard of 1500 hens per hectare.